vyca2017/content/content/faq/managing-files-in-graphql.md

     - goij0cooqu
 ---

-# Managing files in a Graphcool project
+# Managing Files in GraphQL

 In this guide we will use the file management system at Graphcool to upload, download, rename and delete files.